marinamen/CS2023/unit 1/README.md

 ```.py
 keyboard.read_event(suppress=True)
 ```
 The above function waits for a keypress event and suppresses it to prevent the default behaviour when a key is pressed in other applications or if its used in other moments throughout the program.
+Why did I use keyboard commands instead of inputs, to make the algorithm more professional and to save time of defining each inputs time, increase functionality in general

 I stored all of the users information in a separate csv file called *data.txt*, it stored the data in the format *username, password, security1, security2*.
 It was read using the open function in three different ways **a** which appends the users data during registration, **r** which reads and authenticates the validity of the username and password, and finally **w** which writes and replaces the old password with the new one in the forgot password function.